Ability First Ottawa provides services and opportunities for people with and without developmental disabilities.

-This community program is being created to build bridges with other organizations such as police services, day care services and other mentorship programs.
+This community program is being created to build bridges with other organizations.
 This program will allow individuals with disabilities to help and mentor other individuals with the same disability as well as help them achieve their goals successfully.

 Monthly Programming Available

-Summer Camp: Ages 10-70 years of age.
-Programming includes: recreational activities, special guests, motivational speakers, live bands, artistic activities, theater, and much more.
+Ages 10-70 years of age.
+Programming includes recreational activities, special guests, motivational speakers, live bands, artistic activities, theater, and much more.

 Adult Skills Training

-Our Adult skills training is uniquely designed to build and develop the skills necessary for individuals to maximize their potential.
-We have multiple styles of learning to focus on individual needs such as music therapy, art and recreational activities as well as several workshops.
+Adult skills training is uniquely designed to build and develop the skills necessary for individuals to maximize their potential.
+We have multiple styles of learning to focus on individual needs such as music therapy, art, and recreational activities as well as several workshops.
 We utilize these methodologies to stimulate learning and encourage developing skill sets such as: